- Can cats have anxiety?

-Cats with separation anxiety can be a huge problem for pet owners.
+Cats separation anxiety can be a huge problem for pet owners.
 Read our guide to find out more about cat anxiety and how best to help your pet.

 Animals can be afraid of many things: loud noises, fireworks, and even a bath!
 But when it comes to cats, we don’t often hear about anxiety problems.
-Yet cat anxiety can be a big issue for many owners, even if they don’t know it’s actually happening.
+Yet cat separation anxiety can be a big issue for many owners, even if they don’t know it’s actually happening.
 Just like in humans, anxiety in cats can manifest in many different ways, and it isn’t always as easy to identify as a straightforward illness – there’s no blood test for cat anxiety!
 Read on to find out more about what makes cats anxious and some cat calming methods.

 Can cats have anxiety?

 Cats can absolutely suffer from anxiety, just like all animals.
 Although cats can’t express themselves with words, they will show that they are suffering from anxiety through various signs and symptoms, and often through the development of destructive behaviours.